felipelink07/wordpress-snippets/README.md

 Welcome!

-This repository is made for been used as code snippets reference to be used in WordPress
+This repository is made for been used as code snippets reference to be used in Elementor page builder to help keeping spaces contancy and easy global changes.